International reactions to the Fukushima nuclear accident: Overview

 Following the Fukushima nuclear disaster, Germany has permanently shut down eight of its reactors and pledged to close the rest by 2022.
 The Italians have voted overwhelmingly to keep their country non-nuclear.
 Switzerland and Spain have banned the construction of new reactors.
 Japan's prime minister has called for a dramatic reduction in Japan's reliance on nuclear power.
 Taiwan's president did the same.
 Mexico has sidelined construction of 10 reactors in favor of developing natural-gas-fired plants.
 Belgium is considering phasing out its nuclear plants, perhaps as early as 2015.

 China—nuclear power's largest prospective market—suspended approvals of new reactor construction while conducting a lengthy nuclear-safety review.
 Neighboring India, another potential nuclear boom market, has encountered effective local opposition, growing national wariness about foreign nuclear reactors, and a nuclear liability controversy that threatens to prevent new reactor imports.
 There have been mass protests against the French-backed 9900 MW Jaitapur Nuclear Power Project in Maharashtra and the 2000 MW Koodankulam Nuclear Power Plant in Tamil Nadu.
 The state government of West Bengal state has also refused permission to a proposed 6000 MW facility near the town of Haripur that intended to host six Russian reactors.

 In the United States, new-reactor construction has also suffered—not because of public opposition but because of economics and tougher, yet-to-be-determined, safety regulations.
 In 2007, U.S. utilities applied to the Nuclear Regulatory Commission to build 28 nuclear-power plants before 2020; now, if more than three come online before the end of the decade, it will be a major accomplishment.

-France is, per capita, the world's most nuclear-powered state.
-Frequently heralded as a nuclear commercial model for the world, today it's locked in a national debate over a partial nuclear phaseout.
-President Nicolas Sarkozy is still backing nuclear power, but his Socialist opponent, François Hollande, now well ahead in the polls, has proposed cutting nuclear power's electricity contribution by more than a third by 2025.
+France maintains the highest per capita generation of nuclear energy globally.
+Long cited as a benchmark for commercial nuclear development, the country is currently re-evaluating its long-term energy policy, with active debate regarding a potential partial phaseout.